rvidal/awesome_sshconfig/README.md

   ControlPath ~/.ssh/tmp/%r@%h:%p
 ```

-From now on, each time you reconnect to a host, that you are already connected, _ControlMaster_ will share the same connection, no matter how many times you use this (whick can be a lot, when you are using [JumpHosts](#jump-hosts)).
+From now on, each time you reconnect to a host, that you are already connected, _ControlMaster_ will share the same connection, no matter how many times you use this (which can be a lot, when you are using [JumpHosts](#jump-hosts)).

 ## PKI Authentication
 authentication without passwords, using strong public/private keys